 At Pirates of the Caribbean and Space Mountain, there are special “overlays.”
 At Pirates, I would call it more of special guest surprises in the ride queue and on the attraction.
 They were fun additions, but we’re not talking Nightmare Before Christmas overlay at Haunted Mansion at Disneyland.

 I missed Space Mountain, but I wish I had ridden it.
 All my friends raved that it was pitch black, and it was so much fun!
-They said that was worth the price of admission alone.
+They said that made Villains After Hours worth the price alone!

 During event hours, you can enjoy popcorn, ice cream bars, and bottles of soft drinks and water.
 At $3.50 a pop, you could get your money’s worth on snacks.
 Ok, maybe not, but I had two waters, a bottle of Coke, two ice cream bars, and popcorn during my 3 hours.